 Here’s the BARK on flying Southwest with a dog:

-Southwest Airline Pet Policy
+Southwest Airlines Pet Policy

 *Only small vaccinated domestic cats and dogs are allowed, but the airline doesn’t actually verify vaccination or require documentation.